AlexanderHaislip/OpenStackTimeline/README.md

 http://www.rackspace.com/blog/opening-the-rackspace-cloud/

-<b>19 Jul: Rackspace issues a press release: OpenStack Launches with 25+ Partners</b>
+<b>19 Jul: Rackspace Issues a Press Release: OpenStack Launches with 25+ Partners</b>

 <i>Rackspace(R) Hosting (NYSE:RAX) today announced the launch of OpenStack(TM), an open-source cloud platform designed to foster the emergence of technology standards and cloud interoperability.
 The project will also incorporate technology that powers the NASA Nebula Cloud Platform.
 Rackspace and NASA plan to actively collaborate on joint technology development and leverage the efforts of open-source software developers worldwide.
 More than 25 companies were represented at the Design Summit including AMD, Autonomic Resources, Citrix, Cloud.com, Cloudkick, Cloudscaling, CloudSwitch, Dell, enStratus, FathomDB, Intel, iomart Group, Limelight, Nicira, NTT DATA, Opscode, PEER 1, Puppet Labs, RightScale, Riptano, Scalr, SoftLayer, Sonian, Spiceworks, Zenoss and Zuora. </i>